Airy and Schr\"odinger-type equations on looping-edge graphs and applications: Introduction

 This physical requirement can be formally expressed through the following family of self-adjoint operator extensions $(-\Delta, D_{Z, N})_{Z \in \mathbb{R}}$ for $(\mathcal{H}_0, D(\mathcal{H}_0))$ with

-where for any $n\geqq 0$,
+where for any $n\geq 0$,

-The boundary conditions in \eqref{DomainN} are called $\delta$-type if $Z \neq 0$, and Neumann-Kirchhoff type if $Z = 0$.
-The parameter $Z$ is a coupling constant between the loop and the several half-lines (see Example \ref{deltaexample} and Remark \ref{delta}).
-The choice of coupling at the vertex $\nu = L$ corresponds to a feasible quantum-wire experiment (see \cite{Ex}, \cite{ExSere}, and references therein).
-It should be noted that, based on the domain $D_{Z, N}$, several recent studies have been conducted, particularly on the existence and stability of standing-wave solutions for the model in \eqref{NLS} (see \cite{AST, ASTcri, ASTmul, An1, An2, Ardila, CFN, CFN2, KNP, NP, NPS}, and references therein).
+The boundary conditions in \eqref{DomainN} are called $\delta$-type if $Z \neq 0$, and Neumann--Kirchhoff type if $Z = 0$.
+The parameter $Z$ is a coupling constant between the loop and the several half-lines.
+The choice of coupling at the vertex $\nu = L$ corresponds to a feasible quantum-wire experiment (see \cite{Ex,ExSere} and references therein).
+It should be noted that, based on the domain $D_{Z, N}$, several recent studies have been conducted, particularly on the existence and stability of standing-wave solutions for the model in \eqref{NLS} (see \cite{AST, ASTcri, ASTmul, An1, An2, Ardila, CFN, CFN2, KNP, NP, NPS} and references therein).

+A distinctive feature of the approach developed here is that it allows one to impose vertex conditions \emph{a priori} and then identify all extensions compatible with them, rather than parametrizing all extensions at once and then selecting the relevant subfamily.
+Concrete illustrations are provided in Examples~\ref{ex:8} and \ref{ex:10} below.
+The existence and (in)stability of standing wave profiles for the NLS model \eqref{NLS} on looping-edge and $\mathcal{T}$-shaped graphs under dynamics induced by some of these extensions is an active research direction pursued by the authors.
+As a further illustration of this framework, in Section~\ref{sec:application} we discuss the orbital instability of elementary (yet novel) standing waves for the cubic NLS on $\mathcal{G}$ under pure periodic plus Neumann type of interactions.